This article is about the inner game of golf and a positive expectation.

 They’re your expectations, and therefore, your choice and responsibility.
 And just because you expect something (in a lesser, or negative sense) doesn’t mean it’s accurate, or details infallible truth; it just means that’s the way you’ve conditioned yourself to perceive possibilities.

-New Expectations Which Empower Your Game
+New Expectations Which Empower Your GOLF Game

 Have you ever made a shot that was beyond - way beyond - your “normal” outcome range?
 Of course you have; you’ve likely done this with your drives, your approach shots, and with your putts…numerous times.